 It is also critical for a picky eater to have one preferred food

 at every meal.
 If your child sits down to see a plate of foreign foods, you will likely lose them and the stress will mount quickly.

 Lastly, addressing any underlying issues that could be fueling picky eating will help you help your child.
-Read When Has Picky Eating Gone Too Far? for more information.

 - Children respond well to having a routine because they can anticipate what is coming next.

 - Giving kids choices will allow them to feel like they have some control, which is very motivating.